 44 percent of small businesses reported that they are not able to measure the impact social media has on their business.smallbiztrends.com

 Tip: Start to leverage this cross-promotion strategy and make it easy for your website visitors to find you on social media right away — before they lose interest.

-Tip: Always opt for professional, captivating images that convey your company’s story or overall mission.
+Tip: Always opt for professional, captivating images and videos that convey your company’s story or overall mission.
 This is particularly important when posting product shots.

 When it comes to website design, consistency is the “golden rule.”
 It’s all about the small details, which when combined, provide a great end-user experience.

 Tip: Although you will want to evoke visual consistency (in regards to typography, colors, and other elements), functional and internal consistency is also key.

 It can be a lot to think about and put into effect but if you are too busy running your business and don’t have the time to learn how to effectively design and operate your website, don’t avoid taking action.
 That will not help your business and could actually hurt it.
 There are many ways to get assistance with this but what we recommend is that you hire a professional design agency.

 From the implementation of a relevant call-to-action to SEO-boosting elements, website design is more than the overall “look” of your site.
 It’s a means to build trust, interest, greater functionality, and of course, a thriving business.

 Be proactive today in terms of your website’s design and functionality — and always remember: “Your website deserves the best.
 It is the internet advertising billboard for you and your company.”